pviglianti/SN-Snippets/README.md

 We appreciate your participation and contributions to this community-driven project.
 Let's collaborate to make it a valuable resource for ServiceNow developers and enthusiasts.

 🔔🔔🔔<br>
-**_CONTRIBUTORS must follow all guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)_** or run the risk of having your Pull Requests labeled as spam.<br>
+**CONTRIBUTORS must follow all guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)** or run the risk of having your Pull Requests labeled as spam.<br>
 🔔🔔🔔

 ## We invite you to contribute!

 To contribute, just follow these steps:

-1. Fork this repo (you get a point just by forking!)
+1. Fork this repository (you will earn a point for forking)
 2. Create a new branch on your fork
 3. Add/Update the repo
 4. Submit a pull request!

 That's it!

 More detailed contribution instructions can be found [here](CONTRIBUTING.md)

-## Leaderboard
+## Folder Structure

-Looking for the old leaderboard?
-We've moved the leaderboard to the overarching [Hacktoberfest](https://github.com/ServiceNowDevProgram/Hacktoberfest#leaders) repository and have expanded its scope to all participating projects.
+The #Snippets folder contains subfolders categorized by the type of ServiceNow customizations and configurations.
+These include [#Business Rules] Business Rules (Server Side), UI Macros, Client Scripts, Background Scripts, Script Actions, Mail Scripts, and more.
+Each type folder will contain a README.md file and additional folders with files and markdowns for various reusable snippets.